 Set and follow boundaries – It may be likely that your ex-spouse is having a difficult time moving on from the relationship.
 He or she may still want to be emotionally involved and know the ins and outs of your new life.
 Do not be afraid to set boundaries.
 Let them know that you no longer feel obligated to tell them everything that is happening in your personal or professional life.
 Your ex does not have a de facto right to know about the new promotion or the person you are now dating if you do not feel inclined to share such information.

 Involve your friends and family – It may be helpful to keep your friends and family in the loop about your relationship with your ex.
 Although there is no need to share details, your friends and family can benefit from knowing the degree of separation between you and your ex-spouse.
 This is particularly helpful when the two of you share a group of common friends.
 You can communicate the status of your relationship without asking your friends and family to take sides.
 Often, such communication invokes the social support you need to get through this difficult time.

 Show empathy – Although hard at times, it is important to show your ex-spouse that you understand what they are feeling.
 Letting him or her know that you, too, are struggling with your changed lifestyle can go a long way to diffusing any anger or vengeance your ex-spouse feels toward you.

 Getting Legal Help in Santa Rosa California

 If you are facing a divorce and have questions about decoupling from your ex-spouse, Beck Law P.C. can help you.
 The family law attorneys at Beck Law P.C. can answer you questions and help you determine the best method of obtaining a divorce given your unique circumstances.
-For a free consultation regarding mediation or divorce, contact Beck Law P.C. at 707-576-7175 or visit us online.
+For a consultation regarding mediation or divorce, contact Beck Law P.C. at 707-576-7175 or visit us online.